-Ainslie’s academic achievements include a Master of Curatorial Studies in Fine Arts by Research and a Graduate Certificate in Business from The University of Western Australia; a Bachelor of Arts (Visual Culture) from Curtin University, Perth; a Certificate in Museum Studies from Edith Cowan University, Mt Lawley; and she studied a Bachelor of Arts (Communication and Cultural Studies) also at Curtin University.
+Ainslie is currently a Doctor of Philosophy (Fine Art) Candidate at The University of Western Australia (UWA).
+Ainslie’s postgraduate academic achievements include a Master of Curatorial Studies in Fine Arts by Research and a Graduate Certificate in Business from UWA.
+Her undergraduate achievements include a Bachelor of Arts (Visual Culture) from Curtin University, Bentley; a Certificate in Museum Studies from Edith Cowan University, Mt Lawley; and she studied a Bachelor of Arts (Communication and Cultural Studies) also at Curtin University.

 Selected Professional Development

 Visible Ink Symposium for the Museum of Freedom and Tolerance @ Western Australian Maritime Museum, Fremantle

 Remix Summit 2018: Culture Technology Entrepreneurship @ State Theatre Centre, Perth WA

 Art & Artists: Public Galleries Summit 2018 @ Carriageworks, Sydney NSW

 Art and Its Directions 2017 – AAANZ Conference @ The University of Western Australia

 In Cahoots Discussion Panel: An expert panel of Aboriginal and non-Aboriginal artists, curators and studio coordinators from across Australia @ Fremantle Arts Centre

 Feeling the Past: Indigenous Emotions and History Symposium @ The University of Western Australia